 We and the underwriter are not making an offer to sell the common stock in jurisdictions where the offer or sale is not permitted.
 The distribution of this prospectus supplement and the accompanying prospectus and the offering and sale of our common stock in certain jurisdictions may be restricted by law.
 Persons outside the United States who come into possession of this prospectus supplement and the accompanying prospectus must inform themselves about and observe any restrictions relating to the offering of the common stock and the distribution of this prospectus supplement and the accompanying prospectus outside the United States.
-This prospectus supplement and the accompanying prospectus do not constitute an offer of, or an invitation to purchase, any shares of common stock in any jurisdiction in which such offer or invitation would be unlawful.
+This prospectus supplement and the accompanying prospectus outside the United States.
+This prospectus supplement and the accompanying prospectus outside the United States.
+This prospectus supplement and the accompanying prospectus outside the United States.
+This prospectus supplement and the accompanying prospectus outside the United States.